Evgeny Ketov: National team

 Ketov was a member of Russia's team at 2006 World Junior Ice Hockey Championships, which took silver medals.
 Ketov was first called to Russia's second team for the 2010 Euro Ice Hockey Challenge.

-In the 2011/12 season, he played at another Euro Ice Hockey Challenge, then was for the first time called to play for Russia's main national team team at the 2012 Czech Hockey Games and the 2012 IIHF World Championship, which.
+In the 2011–12 season, he played at another Euro Ice Hockey Challenge, then was for the first time called to play for Russia's main national team team at the 2012 Czech Hockey Games and the 2012 IIHF World Championship.
 At the World Championship, while Ketov played on the fourth line and scored no points in the group stage and was scratched for the playoffs, Russia won the tournament and became the World Champions.
 For his role in the team's victory, Ketov was awarded the title of Honored Master of Sports of Russia.

 For the 2018 Karjala Cup, Ketov became the captain of Russia's national team.
 He was also the captain for the Channel One Cup in 2018 and 2019.

 Coaching career

 After his retirement as a player, Ketov joined SKA's coaching staff as Roman Rotenberg's assistant.
 He stayed an assistant coach after Rotenberg was replaced with Igor Larionov.
-On October 11, 2025, he was appointed to become the head coach of SKA-VMF, SKA's farm club in the second-tier All-Russian Hockey League.
+On 11 October 2025, he was appointed to become the head coach of SKA-VMF, SKA's farm club in the second-tier All-Russian Hockey League.